larsmaaloee/auxiliary-deep-generative-models/README.rst

 Auxiliary Deep Generatives Models
 =======
-This repository is the implementation of the Auxiliary Deep Generative Models article.
+This repository is the implementation of the article on `Auxiliary Deep Generative Models <http://arxiv.org/abs/1602.05473>`_.

 The implementation is build on the `Parmesan <https://github.com/casperkaae/parmesan>`_, `Lasagne <http://github.com/Lasagne/Lasagne>`_ and `Theano <https://github.com/Theano/Theano>`_ libraries.